psarin/cfml-sso-okta/README.md

 2. Configure this demo SAML app with the identity provider you are using (e.g., okta) and note the configuration settings as you will need them for the next step.

+3. Create `/certs` and `/config` directories in the root folder.
+Place your Identify Provider certificate in `/certs` (e.g., okta.cert).
+Once you enter your config information via the application (step 4), the application will automatically create a JSON config file in the `/config` folder (e.g., okta.json)

-3. Navigate to the main page of this demo app and you'll be instructed on how to configure your Identity Provider settings for this app.
+4. Navigate to the main page of this demo app and you'll be instructed on how to configure your Identity Provider settings for this app.

 ## Contributing